INTO-CPS-Association/DTaaS/deploy/services/gitlab/README.md

 **NOTE**: The DTaaS client uses the `react-oidc-context` node package, which incorrectly causes redirects to use the `HTTPS` URL scheme.
 This is a [known issue with the package](https://github.com/authts/react-oidc-context/issues/1288), and forces us to use `HTTPS` for the DTaaS server.
-If you are hosting the site locally, your GitLab instance should be available at `https://localhost/gitlab`.
+If you are hosting the DTaaS locally, your GitLab instance should be available at <https://localhost/gitlab>.
+If you are hosting the DTaaS at <https://foo.com>, then you Gitlab instance should be available at <https://foo.com/gitlab>.

 ## Run